ocairncross/hpc-docs/guides/conda-environment.md

 `module load miniforge`<br>
 `mf-activate`<br><br>
 - Miniforge includes the `mamba` command in addition to `conda`.
 The mamba command can be used instead of conda and has the same syntax.
-Think of mamba as a faster version of conda—the two commands are interchangeable.<br><br>
+Think of `mamba` as a faster version of `conda`—the two commands are interchangeable.<br>
 - When `mamba` is used to create an environment, it is still referred to as a _conda_ environment.
 Also, the configuration methods discussed here (e.g., the conda.rc file) also apply to mamba. `mamba` is 100% compatible with `conda`.